 As well, according to Kaya (2015), contemporary entrepreneurship researches have started with research of economist Joseph Schumpeter (1883-1950).
 This suggests that Schumpeter has stated that main agent of economic development is entrepreneurs stimulating the new products, new production methods and economical activities and making out other innovations (Noteboom, 1994).
 Accordingly, Shumpeter defines entrepreneurship as a "creative destruction" process in which entrepreneurs change continously the current products or production methods with news or destroys.
-Furthermore, it may be said that the researches of Shumpeter focuses mainly on personal enterprise activity, many researchs with Shumpeter (Burgelman, 1983; Covin and Slevin, 1991; Miller, 1983; Zahra, 1993) put forward that entrepreneurship is a case being necessary to take up at firm level.
+Furthermore, it may be said that the researches of Shumpeter (Burgelman, 1983, Covin and Slevin, 1991, Miller, 1983, Zahra, 1993) put forward that entrepreneurship is a case being necessary to take up at firm level.